annu1930/Cypress/README.md

 # Running the Program

-After installing the dependencies, you can run the program using the following command:
+After installing the dependencies, you can run the program by using the following command and pasting the localhost URL into web browser:

 - On Windows:
   ```bash